corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 The function in the example above exits the loop by checking the `isKilled` flag and throwing an exception if the flow has been killed.

-There are also two overloads of `checkFlowIsNotKilled` that simplify the code above:
+There are two overloads of `checkFlowIsNotKilled` that simplify the code above:

 {{< tabs name="tabs-28" >}}
 {{% tab name="kotlin" %}}